 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Alanna Morris, Michael Weber.
-Fast Five Quiz: Heart Failure With Reduced Ejection Fraction (HFrEF) Treatment Optimization - Medscape - Sep 14, 2022.
+Cite this: Alanna Morris, Michael Weber, Jeffrey J. Hsu.
+Fast Five Quiz: Heart Failure With Reduced Ejection Fraction (HFrEF) Treatment Optimization - Medscape - Mar 13, 2023.